 The area of Antwerp has seen traces of human activity for at least 2 000 years.
 The quiet city was largely unnoticed by the world until the decline of Bruges in the 15th century, caused by the silting of their important connection to the North Sea.
 Antwerp was prime to receive this new traffic via the Scheldt River’s connection to the Sea.

-It gained prominence as the sugar capital of Europe, importing from Spain and Portugal, supplying the demands of inland cities like Cologne.
+It gained prominence as the sugar capital of Europe, importing the raw commodity from Portuguese and Spanish plantations like those in Cuba and Brazil to supply the demands of inland cities like Dusseldorf.
 They diversified into finance, attracting the richest individuals on the Continent.
 For a while, it was the “center of the entire international economy”, considered the wealthiest in Europe.
 Their ‘Golden Age’ was intimately linked to the Age of Exploration, funding and profiting from exploratory journeys.

 This prosperity wouldn’t last forever; the 16th century brought decline, and a transition of wealth and trade to Amsterdam.
 Napoleon took interest in the strategy position of the city, but did not do much with it.
 The world wars saw Antwerp occupied by the Germans twice and taking heavy bombardment at the end of WWII.